LLNL/magpie/README.md

    Moab+Torque and LSF+mpirun are currently supported.

-2) The batch script will create configuration files for all appropriate projects (Hadoop, Hbase, etc.)  The configuration files will be setup so the rank 0 node is the "master".
+2) The batch script will create configuration files for all appropriate projects (Hadoop, Spark, etc.)  The configuration files will be setup so the rank 0 node is the "master".
 All compute nodes will have configuration files created that point to the node designated as the master server.